mattnworb/website/content/post/grpc-java-deadline-cancellation-questions.md

 https://github.com/mattnworb/sleep-service/blob/fd6c9eb6595238d262a31bed4da8c845ec09f101/protos/src/main/proto/mattnworb/sleep/v1/service.proto#L8-L17

-One thing I learned is that when the client deadline is exceeded, the client informs the server be resetting the stream:
+One thing I learned is that when the client deadline is exceeded, the client informs the server by resetting the stream:

 ```
 # server logs